GEKimLaw/gekimlaw.github.io/_pages/portfolios.md

 ---
 layout: portfolios
-title: "Portfolios"
+title: "Featured"
 permalink: /portfolios/

 # Portfolios
 portfolios:
-  heading: "Our Latest Projects"
+  heading: "Our latest..."
   description: "When unknow printer took a gallery of type and scramblted it to make a type specimen book"

 # Testimonials